Adequate Menstrual Hygiene Facilities

 A3: yes / no

-Q4 for data collectors: Is water and soap available nearby the latrines?
+Q4 for data collectors: Is water for washing hands available nearby the latrines?

 A4: yes / no